nginxinc/nginx-gateway-fabric/tests/zero-downtime-upgrades/zero-downtime-upgrades.md

       (however small) periods of downtime.
   - *curl* will generate 1 request every 0.1s.
 While it might not catch small periods of downtime, it will give us timeline of failed request for big periods of downtime, which wrk doesn't do.
-- We use pod anti-affinity to tell Kubernetes to schedule NGF pods on different nodes.
-We also use a 10 node cluster so that the chance of Kubernetes scheduling new pods on the same nodes is minimal.
-Scheduling new pods on different nodes will help better catch any interdependencies with an external load balancer (typically the node of a new pod will be added to the pool in the load balancer, and the node of an old one will be removed).
+- We use Pod anti-affinity to tell Kubernetes to schedule NGF Pods on different nodes.
+We also use a 10 node cluster so that the chance of Kubernetes scheduling new Pods on the same nodes is minimal.
+Scheduling new Pods on different nodes will help better catch any interdependencies with an external load balancer (typically the node of a new Pod will be added to the pool in the load balancer, and the node of an old one will be removed).

 ## Steps